Outside and above the biosphere there is a field of mind.

-Perhaps because satellite dishes look like ears turned skyward, I sometimes imagine lines of light, like ruby laser beams, streaming out of them toward their satellites.
-If those beams could somehow become visible at night, globally and simultaneously, the resulting web of crisscrossing lines would be dazzling, testimony to humanity’s hunger to relate and learn.
+”Because satellite dishes look skyward, I sometimes imagine lines of light, like coherent laser beams, streaming out of them toward their satellites.
+If those beams could somehow become visible at night, globally and simultaneously, the resulting web of crisscrossing lines and waves would be dazzling, testimony to humanity’s hunger to relate and learn.

 Gregory Bateson defined information as “A difference that makes a difference.”
 Whatever the medium, are our connections—personally and socially—making a positive difference?
 Are they facilitating and empowering individuals to identify and realize more of their potentials?
 Relate better?
 Solve difficult challenges?
 Repair breakdowns?
 Are they positively affecting the health and well-being and reproductive success of the species?
-Such questions arguable point the direction of communication’s evolution—which runs parallel with the evolution of consciousness—but already I stand in appreciation of how far we have come, both in the areas of technology and content.
+Responses to such questions point to the direction of communication’s evolution, the evolution of consciousness.

-Standing back far enough to let the content blur for a moment, and fast forwarding, factoring in the rate of communication technology change, I observe a dynamic and unified global communication system already performing functions identical to those of a nervous system—sensing, interpreting and activating the body (humanity) to respond to change appropriately, that is, toward the health and well-being of all its members.
-From the science of living systems we learned that when the individual members of a system are functioning well, the whole performs well.
+Standing back far enough to let the content of our communication blur for a moment, and fast forwarding, factoring in the rate of communication technology change, I observe a dynamic and unified global communication system already performing functions identical to those of the human nervous system—sensing, interpreting and activating the body (humanity) to respond to change appropriately, that is, toward the health and well-being of all its members.
+From the science of living systems we learned that when the individual members of a society are functioning well, the whole performs well.
 It’s also the lesson of the Coronavirus pandemic.

-Although it has been many years since I worked in broadcast television, production technologies and media facilities such as television and radio stations, satellite trucks, broadcast towers and satellite farms still, invariably, get my heart pounding.
-In them I see the enormous, barely tapped opportunity they have to lift the spirit, empower, inspire and facilitate the realization of human potential—its more mature potentials.
-I offer THIS LINK which contains exceptional television commercials as an example.
+Although it has been many years since I worked in broadcast television, production technologies and media facilities such as television and radio stations, satellite trucks, and farms still get my heart pounding.
+In them I see the enormous, barely tapped opportunity they have to lift the spirit, empower, inspire and facilitate the realization of human potential.

 Readings on the topics of dark matter, dark energy and zero point gravity prompted my desire to photographically represent or evoke an awareness of the many forces and energies that we can’t see with our eyes.
 When I read that “Space is not nothing,” that it’s a “Seething maelstrom of subatomic particles,” and that the composition of the universe is 73% dark energy, 23% dark matter and only 4% atoms, which combine to make hard matter, I wanted somehow to represent this with my camera.

 The challenge was how to photograph the invisible.
 I was stalled, thinking about this for months.
 And then, typically, a conversation with Linda revealed a way to proceed.
-She proposed that, rather than showing the lines of force (which I was thinking I might physically draw on photographs), I could suggest them by their relationship to the land and other Earth objects.
+She proposed that, rather than showing the lines of force (which I was thinking I might physically need to draw on photographs), I could suggest them by their relationship to the land and other Earth objects.
 She noted that some of my images already did this.
-(For instance, Solitude, the image featured in the third posting of this blog).
+(For instance, Solitude, the image featured in my blog entitled “Attitude.”